Germs Busters: It’s time to put on your cleaning gear and wipe out germs in the kitchenMaintenance & Repair

 True to its namesake, the cutting board is subject to deep grooves and gouges due to daily use.
 Lapsing to clean it thoroughly after each use could lead to dire consequences such as cross-contamination.
 Consider a separate board for your meat and vegetables, and ensure that you lather them up with hot soapy water for hygiene purposes.

-Hands up if you’re guilty of keeping the can opener back into the drawers without even bothering to rinse it after each use.
-Over time, it collects food debris – and becomes a thriving spot for germs.
+Chances are, you might be guilty of keeping the can opener immediately into the drawer without rinsing it after each use.
+This can opener will collect food debris over time and will become a thriving spot for germs.

 Back to Basics